lpar/problem/README.md

      b. `.WithDetail` / `.WithErr`
   3. Return error, or write using `.Write`

-Or, use the shortcut methods:
+Or, use the non-fluent shortcut methods:

 ```
 problem.Errorf(httpstatus, fmtstr, ...)